johnpolacek/simple-grid-generator/README.md

-#Standard Grid Generator (SASS)
+#A Standard Grid Generator (SASS)

-A SASS grid generator for creating responsive grids with some nice features.
+A classic, simple SASS grid generator for creating responsive grids with some nice features.

 ##Features